Shubham200137/Spotify-Listening-Habits-Analytics/README.md

 - **Exploratory Data Analysis (EDA)**: Perform analysis and preprocessing of Spotify data using Python's pandas library.
 Check the `EDA_Spotify_Data.ipynb` file for detailed steps and analysis.

-- **SQL Server**: Use SQL Server to manipulate and query data for further insights.
+- **SQL Server**: Use SQL Server to manipulate and query data for further insights.Check the `SQL_Analysis.sql` file for detailed steps and analysis.

 - **Power BI**: Interactive dashboards and visualizations created to illustrate listening habits, track popularity, and artist engagement.
 Open the Power BI file `Spotify_Listening_Habits_Insights.pbix` for a comprehensive view.